Memory refresh: Pseudostatic DRAM

-Pseudostatic RAM (PSRAM or PSDRAM) is dynamic RAM with built-in refresh and address-control circuitry to make it behave similarly to static RAM (SRAM).
+Pseudostatic RAM (PSRAM or PSDRAM) is dynamic RAM with built-in refresh and address-control circuitry to make it behave similarly to SRAM.
 It combines the high density of DRAM with the ease of use of true SRAM.
 PSRAM (made by Numonyx) is used in the Apple iPhone and other embedded systems.

-Some DRAM components have a "self-refresh mode", which involves much of the same logic that is needed for pseudo-static operation, but this mode is often equivalent to a standby mode.
-It is provided primarily to allow a system to suspend operation of its DRAM controller to save power without losing data stored in DRAM, rather not to allow operation without a separate DRAM controller as is the case with PSRAM.
+Some DRAM components have a self-refresh standby mode.
+It is provided primarily to allow a system to suspend operation of its DRAM controller to save power without losing data stored in DRAM, whereas PSRAM allows operation without a separate DRAM controller.
 An embedded variant of PSRAM is sold by MoSys under the name 1T-SRAM.
-It is technically DRAM, but behaves much like SRAM, and is used in the Nintendo GameCube and Wii consoles.
+It is technically DRAM, but behaves much like SRAM, and is used in the GameCube and Wii consoles.

 Other memory technologies using refresh

-Several early computer memory technologies also required periodical processes similar in purpose to the memory refreshing.
-The Williams tube has the closest similarity, since, as with DRAM, it is essentially a capacitive memory in which the values stored for each bit would gradually decay unless refreshed.
+Several early computer memory technologies also required periodical processes similar in purpose to memory refresh.
+The Williams tube has the closest similarity, since, like DRAM, it is essentially a capacitive memory in which the values stored for each bit would gradually decay unless refreshed.

 In magnetic-core memory, each memory cell can retain data indefinitely even with the power turned off, but reading the data from any memory cell erases its contents.
 As a consequence, the memory controller typically added a refresh cycle after each read cycle in order to create the illusion of a non-destructive read operation.
+Some early computers implemented atomic read–modify–write cycles (combined read and write with modify) for increment and decrement.

 Delay-line memory requires constant refreshing because the data is actually stored as a signal in a transmission line.
 In this case, the refresh rate is comparable to the memory access time.